Advances in Science, Engineering and Society

-Thank you for agreeing to serve as a peer reviewer for Advances in Science, Engineering and Society (ASES).
-Your expertise, scholarly judgment, and professional integrity are essential to maintaining the academic quality, ethical standards, and interdisciplinary impact of the journal.
+Thank you for agreeing to serve as a peer reviewer for Advances in Science, Engineering and Society.
+Your expertise, scholarly judgment, and professional integrity play a critical role in maintaining the journal’s academic quality, ethical standards, and scholarly impact.

 1. Purpose of Peer Review

-The peer review process at ASES aims to ensure that published articles:
+The peer review process at Advances in Science, Engineering and Society aims to ensure that published articles:

 Reviewers play a critical role in supporting editorial decision-making and assisting authors in strengthening the scholarly quality of their work.